Sarwo Edhie Wibowo

-Lieutenant General (Ret.)
-Sarwo Edhie Wibowo (25 July 1925 – 9 November 1989) was an Indonesian military leader and the father of Kristiani Herrawati, the former first lady of Indonesia and the wife of president Susilo Bambang Yudhoyono and also the father of Chief of Staff Pramono Edhie Wibowo.
-As an army colonel he played a direct role (with irregular commanders Anwar Congo, Adi Zulkadry, Safit Pardede, Kopkamtib, Pangdam) in directing troops during the Indonesian killings of 1965–66, in which more than half a million Indonesian civilians died.
+Sarwo Edhie Wibowo (25 July 1925 – 9 November 1989) was an Indonesian military leader and the father of Kristiani Herrawati, the former first lady of Indonesia, and the wife of President Susilo Bambang Yudhoyono and also the father of Chief of Staff Pramono Edhie Wibowo.
+As an army colonel, he played a direct role in directing troops during the Indonesian mass killings of 1965–66, in which more than half a million Indonesian civilians died.
 With Suharto's blessing, Wibowo initiated the slaughter.
-Later, he served as Chairman of the BP-7 center, as Indonesia's ambassador for South Korea and as governor of the Indonesian Military academy.
+Later, he served as Chairman of the BP-7 center, as Indonesia's ambassador to South Korea, and as governor of the Indonesian Military Academy.

+On November 10, 2025, he was awarded the title of national hero by President Prabowo Subianto.

 Early life

-Sarwo Edhie was born in Purworejo, Central Java to a family of civil servants working for the Dutch Colonial Government.
+Born in Purworejo, Central Java to a family of civil servants working for the Dutch Colonial Government.
 As a child, he learned silat as a form of self-defense.
-As he grew up, Sarwo Edhie formed an admiration for the Japanese Army and their victories against the Allied Forces stationed in the Pacific and Asia.

 In 1942, when the Japanese took control of Indonesia, Sarwo Edhie went to Surabaya to enlist with the Defenders of the Motherland Army (PETA), a Japanese-run auxiliary force consisting of Indonesian soldiers.

-After the Indonesian Declaration of Independence on 17 August 1945, Sarwo Edhie joined the BKR, a militia organization who would become the precursor of TNI (the present Indonesian Army) and formed a battalion.
+After the Indonesian Declaration of Independence on 17 August 1945, He joined the BKR, a militia organization that would become the precursor of TNI (the present Indonesian Army), and formed a battalion.
 However, the venture failed and the battalion disbanded.
 It was his hometown compatriot, Ahmad Yani who encouraged him to continue being a soldier and invited him to join a battalion at Magelang in Central Java.

 Military career

 Career up to 1965

-Sarwo Edhie's career in the military saw him serve as battalion commander in the Diponegoro Division (1945–1951), then regimental commander (1951–1953), deputy regimental commander of the National Military Academy (1959–1961), chief of staff of the army Paracommando Regiment (RPKAD) (1962–1964), and commander of RPKAD (1964–1967).
+His career in the military saw him serve as a battalion commander in the Diponegoro Division (1945–1951), then regimental commander (1951–1953), deputy regimental commander of the National Military Academy (1959–1961), chief of staff of the army Paracommando Regiment (RPKAD) (1962–1964), and commander of RPKAD (1964–1967).